tomrodinger/air_conditioner_energy_saver/doc/README.md

 - The App tells the Device what IR code is to be learned.

 ### Questions
-- Will the App get confirmation from the Device that the code has been successfully learned?

 ## Requirement 1.2 <a name="req1.2"></a>
 **The Device should be able to emit IR control signals**